ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Change Log

+##### 1.10
+- Added option to not store into the Recent Applications category the applications set as Favorite.

 ##### 1.09
 - Fixed unescaped characters displayed on applications info box.
 - Fixed fuzzy search display of exact matches.
 Thanks to [nooulaif](https://github.com/nooulaif).